The Medicare Open Enrollment Period – also known as the Medicare Annual Election Period – happens every year in the fall.

 Changes You Can Make During Your Open Enrollment Period

-To be clear, you do not have to take advantage of the open enrollment period every single year.
-Every year in September you will receive an Annual Notice of Change from your coverage provider(s).
-If you’re happy with the upcoming changes and don’t want to alter your benefits in any way, you can avoid the hassle.
+To be clear, you don’t have to take advantage of the Open Enrollment Period every year.
+Every year in September, you will receive an Annual Notice of Change from your coverage provider(s).
+You can avoid the hassle if you’re happy with the upcoming changes and don’t want to alter your benefits.

 However, if the upcoming changes make your health plan too expensive, remove necessary prescription drugs from your formulary, force you to switch doctors – or any of the above – it’s a good idea to take advantage of the Open Enrollment Period.

 During the Medicare Open Enrollment Period, beneficiaries can choose to switch from Original Medicare to a Medicare Advantage plan or from a Medicare Advantage plan to Original Medicare.